Weir: Flood control and altering river conditions

-A sluice gate-based weir at Bray Lock on the River Thames, facing downstream.
-In the background is the smaller secondary "overspill" weir.
-Two small boats are also visible held against the overspill weir, having been washed against it during a particularly high discharge as a result of meltwater and subsequent rainfall following the 2018 winter cold wave.
+A sluice gate weir at Bray Lock on the River Thames, facing downstream.
+In the background is the smaller secondary overspill weir.
+Visible in the foreground are catch ropes to prevent small boats from going over the weir.

 Weirs are commonly used to control the flow rates of rivers during periods of high discharge.
 Sluice gates (or in some cases the height of the weir crest) can be altered to increase or decrease the volume of water flowing downstream.
 Weirs for this purpose are commonly found upstream of towns and villages and can either be automated or manually operated.
 By slowing the rate at which water moves downstream even slightly, a disproportionate effect can be had on the likelihood of flooding.
 On larger rivers, a weir can also alter the flow characteristics of the waterway to the point that vessels are able to navigate areas previously inaccessible due to extreme currents or eddies.
 Many larger weirs will have construction features that allow boats and river users to "shoot the weir" and navigate by passing up or down stream without having to exit the river.
 Weirs constructed for this purpose are especially common on the River Thames, and most are situated near each of the river's 45 locks.